BEGINNINGS ARE NEVER EASY…

 You may have heard the terms artist and student grade paper tossed around a bit when referring to art supplies.
-These terms are referring to the quality of the paper.
-Student grade paper tends to be cheaper because the quality of the paper is not as good.
-This type of paper is great for experimenting and learning watercolor.
-Artist grade paper (as I’m sure you can imagine is more expensive).
-This paper is a high quality paper that can take ALOT of abuse and is often used by professionals since it allows them to push the limits of water to paper ratio.
+These terms are referring to the quality.
+Student grade tends to be cheaper because the quality of the paper is not as good.
+This type is great for experimenting and learning watercolor.
+Artist grade (as I’m sure you can imagine is more expensive).
+This is a high quality paper that can take ALOT of abuse and is often used by professionals since it allows them to push the limits of water to paper ratio.

 Packaging – Pads & Blocks

 Another way watercolor paper is classified is by it’s packaging.
 You may have seen watercolor sold in pads and blocks.